 * HeelFaceTurn: Putney [[spoiler: Subverted]]

 * TheLancer: Almost a deconstruction.
-There's a character who, all throughout the movie, complains about how Putney does things and how he can do it better.
-As Putney becomes more corrupt, the Lancer's complaints go from petty arguments to legitimate criticisms, [[CassandraTruth not that anybody listens to him]].
+There's a character identified only as "The Arab" who, all throughout the movie, complains about how Putney does things and how he can do it better.
+As Putney becomes more corrupt, the Arab's complaints go from petty arguments to legitimate criticisms, [[CassandraTruth not that anybody listens to him]].